 I’ve been on the search for a truly low carb cookie that tastes as delicious as “regular” cookie for a while – and I finally found the one!

-These thick, soft, and chewy chocolate chip cookies have an absolutely addicting texture.
+These soft and chewy chocolate chip cookies have an absolutely addicting texture.
 Plus, with only 1 net carb, they are the perfect quick grab-and-go breakfast (not every day, but life happens!), snack, or evening dessert.

 - Almond flour (my favorite low carb flour to work with)